mnot/I-D/site-wide-headers/draft.md

 In this manner, such headers are sent on responses until they are loaded from a separate resource; once the client indicates it has done so, they can be omitted from responses, reducing network and compression context usage.

 This document specifies how to do this by using a well-known URI {{!RFC5785}} to store these headers in a format specified in {{type}}.
 In typical use, a server can use HTTP/2 Server Push ({{!RFC7540}}, Section 8.2) to proactively send this content upon the first request from the client.
-Then, it can add the headers therein to responses when the corresponding requests do not contain the `SM` header field.
+Then, it can add the headers therein to responses when the corresponding requests do not contain the `SM` header field, or when the `SM` header field value does not contain the well-known resource's ETag.

 ## Notational Conventions